Simulation function for random variables of interest.

 Additional arguments.

-) with the structure:
+A cpreval_sim object (list) with the structure:

 R: the number of participants in the survey sample that were tested positive.